stoplightio/json-ref-resolver/README.md

       $ref: 'https://foo.com/intro.md',
     },
   },
-};

-// set our resolver, passing in our scheme -> reader mapping const resolver = new Resolver({
-  readers: {
-    http: httpReader,
-    https: httpReader,
-    file: fileReader,
-  },
 });

-const resolved = await resolver.resolve(source);

 console.log(resolved.result);

+// ==> outputs the original object, with refs resolved and replaced
+//
 // {
 //   definitions: {
+//     someOASFile: {
-//     someOASFile: // .. whatever data is in the file located in the location definitions.foo in file './main.oas2.yml#/definitions/user'
+//       // ... the data located in the relative file `./main.oas2.yml` and inner json path `#/definitions/user`
+//     },
+//     someMarkdownFile: {
-//     someMarkdownFile: // .. whatever data is returned from https://foo.com/intro.md
+//       // ... the data located at the url `https://foo.com/intro.md`
+//     }
 //   },
 // }
 ```